Skip to Content

 Pin it for later!

-keeping your plants and flowers alive while you're on vacation isn't as hard as you might think. it just takes a little prep. follow our tips to come home to healthy blooms. #plants #garden #tips #vacation #homecare #diy #flowers #plantcare
+Keeping your plants and flowers alive while you're on vacation isn't as hard as you might think.
+It just takes a little prep.
+Follow our tips to come home to healthy blooms. #plants #garden #tips #vacation #homecare #diy #flowers #plantcare